Nanoky/Nanoky/README.md

 - 👋 Hi, I’m @Nanoky
 - 👀 I’m interested in software engineering and clean code
-- 🌱 I’m currently learning ReactJS, Angular and UX/UI design
+- 🌱 I’m currently using React, NestJS, React Native
 - 💞️ I’m looking to collaborate on cool stuff
-- 📫 How to reach me : konancharlesyao@gmail.com
+- 📫 How to reach me : konancharlesyao@gmail.com / +2250779561161

 <!---
 Nanoky/Nanoky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.